-Intrigued by the singer’s popularity and dedicated fanbase, and with the help of two honors college students who serve as peer instructors, the Taylor Swift class became a reality.
+Intrigued by the singer’s popularity and dedicated fanbase, and with the help of two honors program students who serve as peer instructors, the Taylor Swift class became a reality.

 The Spring 2024 one-credit class will be discussion-oriented, each week centering on themes present in songs by Swift and other female songwriters, such as aging, old flames, karma and double standards.

 “People have very strong reactions because she’s a woman,” Jimenez said.
 “She can sing about a topic and a man can sing about a topic and she gets all the hate, where men don’t get any reaction at all.”

 The class will also explore the lyrics of other popular female singers, such as Aretha Franklin, Billie Holiday and Dolly Parton.

 Caroline Carter, a 21-year-old UF mechanical engineering senior, is one of the peer instructors for the course.
 Her Swiftie journey began in 2009 when her mother brought home Swift’s latest album, “Fearless” on CD.
 When each new album was released, they would listen to it on repeat in the car together.